CameronWard301/externalembed/README.md

 ## Prerequisites:

-To embed youtube content:
+To embed YouTube content:

-* Go to https://console.cloud.google.com/ and create a google developer account
+* Go to https://console.cloud.google.com/ and create a Google developer account
 * Once registered add a YouTube Data API v3 API to your account.
-* When setting up, restrict the key to only use the youtube data API.
+* When setting up, restrict the key to only use the YouTube data API.
 You also may want to set an application restriction for a production server.

 ## Installation